typora/support.typora.io/_posts/2021-11-21-activation.md

 If you have more than 3 devices **at one time**, you will need to may more license code for this reason.

-If you moived from old devices to new devices, you can [deactive](#deactivate-typora) on the old / unused devices.
+If you moved from old devices to new devices, you can [deactivate typora](#deactivate-typora) on the old / unused devices.

 ## What is allowed or not allowed when using Typora ?